Akm011/User-management-system/README.md

-Here's a detailed description of the **User Management Application** project for your resume:

----

 ### **Project: User Management Application**
 **Description**:
 Developed a full-stack web application to manage user information, including features like user creation, updating, deletion, and role-based access control.
 The application provides an intuitive interface for administrators to manage users efficiently and is built using modern web technologies.